|1. Evolution of International Monetary Systems|

 According to Graham Levy, the earliest known coins were changing hands in the 6th century BC in Anatolia, in the kingdom of Lydia.
-Around 550 BC, King Croesus minted metal coins, made from electrum, a natural alloy of gold and silver found in the River Pactolus that flowed past Sardis, Lydia's capital.
-This was 98% gold.
-A punch and anvil die was used to stamp the coins with what is assumed to be the Lydian emblem of a lion, or a lion's paws, cutting the metal to reveal its consistency.
+Around 550 BC, King Croesus minted gold coins , made from electrum, a natural alloy of gold and silver found in the River Pactolus that flowed past Sardis, Lydia's capital.
+This electrum was 98% gold.
+A punch and anvil die was used to stamp the coins with the Lydian emblem of a lion, or a lion's paws, cutting the metal to reveal its consistency.
 (If iron was inside, it would be difficult to stamp the coins.)

 |Historic Gold Coins

 The original gold coins of Croesus and other historic gold coins.
 This is a gold medallion of Constantine, who founded the Byzantine Empire (May 11, 330 AD).

 lira : pound in Italian